mohasinkr/mohasinkr/README.md

 - ⚡ Fun fact: ...
 -->

-My name is Mohasin K Rahumathulla and I'm an udergrad student at Noorul Islam Centre for Higher Education (NICHE) majoring in Computer Science Engineering with Cloud Computing.
+My name is Mohasin K Rahumathulla and I'm a Final Year B.E Computer Science Engineering student at Noorul Islam Centre for Higher Education (NICHE).
 My love for computers and technology started when I was a little kid, and after all these years I still have the same excitement to learn something new about technology!
 Open source = ❤

 ## Skills & Abilities